andrerolfs/andrerolfs.github.io/20190404_Classes_Constructors_Named_Parameters.md

 ## Groovy

 * If the first parameter is a map, then named parameters are supported as elements of this map
+* If you omit these named parameters, the map will be null

       class GT2 {